tianliangtian/tianliangtian.github.io/docs/Learning/Website-building.md

-# How to build personal website using MkDocs
+# How to build personal website with MkDocs
 ## MkDocs
 MkDocs is a **fast**, **simple** and **downright gorgeous** static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.
 You can easily customize your webpages, preview your site and host it in almost anywhere.

 Run the following command to install mkdocs
 ```
 pip install mkdocs